Override Requests

 Merit courses

-The Merit Program provides an interactive group learning environment for selected students.
 For general information regarding the Merit Program, consult the Merit Program website.

 Jennifer McNeilly, Math Merit Program Director